 You can apply shape detection to coloured images as well.
 In the detection criteria, you can adjust the range of colours that will be included in the shape around the detection position.

 The detection criteria dialog contains a preview of the detected area, in which white signifies which area is part of the selection.
-Once you have adjusted the criteria, click 'Re-execute detection' to improve the detected shape.
+Once you have adjusted the criteria, click 'Remove contour', then 'Apply detection' to improve the detected shape.